 Adlerian counselling is a psychodynamic model that aims to increase self-awareness and understanding of the influence of the past on present behaviour, and uses encouragement to bring about positive change.

 I have a Diploma in Adlerian Counselling and Psychotherapy and I am a registered member of the British Association of Counselling and Psychotherapy.
 I am also a member of the professional organisations: the Adlerian Society Institute of Individual Psychology and the Adlerian Society of Wales.
 I am trained in Rewind Technique by The International Association for Rewind Trauma Therapy.

 I have a small private practice, and I work with Pathways to Change for Dyfed Drug and Alcohol Services.
-I am a bereavement volunteer and supervisor with Cruse Bereavement Care and a counsellor with Pembrokeshire Counselling Service.
+I am a bereavement volunteer and supervisor with Cruse Bereavement Care and I volunteered as a counsellor with Pembrokeshire Counselling Service for three years.

 I keep my professional knowledge and practise up to date with regular Continuing Professional Development and I adhere to the BACP code of ethics.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.